adam-herrala-bricker/aika/API_GUIDE.md

   - type: integer
   - required: false
   - default: 0
+- `res`
+  - resolution of image to generate for the slice (if it includes one)
+  - type: string
+  - required: false
+  - value options: 'web', 'full'
+  - default: 'web'
 - `search`
   - case insensitive substring searching for title + text
   - type: string